Pencil Drawing Supply Review

 Another quality option is the Tombow MONO plastic eraser.

-It is quite soft, and does not damage the drawing paper.
+It is quite soft and does not damage the drawing paper.

 A common and affordable eraser is the STAEDTLER Mars plastic.